An Inverter or UPS Keeps You Online During Load Shedding

 Keep your WI-FI router online

-When downtime costs you in profits and reputation you cannot afford not to have a UPS or Inverter
+When downtime costs you in profits and reputation you cannot afford not to have an Inverter or UPS

 I-On the UPS for your router